jimmy0087/faceai-master/README.md

 # FaceAI

-A python library built to realize face detection with Deep Learning using simple and few lines of code.
+A python library built to realize face detection and face landmark with Deep Learning using simple and few lines of code.And my [website](https://jimmy0087.github.io/) will follow Latest paper and poster some my personal comment.

 <img src="http://ww1.sinaimg.cn/thumbnail/0061KkpRly1fxtaimmmxtj308k08qq2w.jpg"/>